Split-Correctness in Information Extraction: General Framework and Main Problems

 We now define the \emph{composition} $\spanner \circ \splitter$ of a spanner $\spanner$ and splitter $\splitter$.
-Intuitively, $\spanner \circ \splitter$ is the spanner that results from evaluating \spanner on every substring extracted by \splitter, with a proper indentation of the indices.
-More formally, on every document $\doc$,
+Intuitively, $\spanner \circ \splitter$ is the spanner that results from evaluating \spanner on every part of the document extracted by \splitter, with a proper shift of the indices.
+Recall that a splitter $\splitter$ is functional and has exactly one variable, thus, it always selects a set of unary tuples.
+In the following we abuse notation and simply write $s$ rather than $s(x_\splitter)$ when $s\in \splitter(d)$ for some document $\doc$.
+We define on every document $\doc$,

 As an example, if $\spanner$ extracts person names and $\splitter$ is a sentence splitter, then $\spanner \circ \splitter$ is the spanner obtained by applying $\spanner$ to every sentence independently and taking the union of the results.
-And if $\spanner$ extracts close mentions of email addresses and phone numbers, and $\splitter$ is the $5$-gram splitter, then $\spanner \circ \splitter$ is obtained by applying $\spanner$ to each 5-gram individually.
-An interesting question is if there is any difference between executing $\spanner$ and $\spanner \circ \splitter$.
-This property clearly depends on the definitions of $\spanner$ and $\splitter$, and we will define it formally in Section~\ref{sec:splittability-def} under the name \e{self-splittability}.
+Furthermore, if $\spanner$ extracts close mentions of email addresses and phone numbers, and $\splitter$ is the $5$-gram splitter, then $\spanner \circ \splitter$ is obtained by applying $\spanner$ to each 5-gram individually.
+Since executing \spanner on each individual output of \splitter enables parallelization, it is interesting if there is a difference between the output of $\spanner$ and $\spanner \circ \splitter$ on every document \doc.
+This property clearly depends on the definitions of $\spanner$ and $\splitter$.
+We will define it formally in Section~\ref{sec:splittability-def} under the name \e{self-splittability}.